 - Sustainability Alliance — coalition of non-profits working across disciplines to identify major opportunities to move toward sustainability including a business certification.

-- Verde River Basin Partnership — a scientific and educational resource raising awareness among citizens and community leaders about the workings and limitations of Verde River Basin’s interconnected groundwater and surface water systems and the life they support.
+- Friends of the Verde Greenway — a scientific and educational resource raising awareness among citizens and community leaders about the workings and limitations of Verde River Basin’s interconnected groundwater and surface water systems and the life they support.

 - Yavapai Food Council – develops programs that support those who serve the hungry and increases resources for the food insecure.